 We’ve explained each of these options in more detail below.

-Getting someone to go guarantor for you
+Asking someone to go guarantor for you

 It’s not a request that should be made or granted lightly.
 If your parents go guarantor on your loan, it means they need to provide documentation proving they could repay your loan if you failed to meet the repayments.
 It also means that if you did miss a repayment, they would become liable for the loan repayments.
-Find out more about the requirements for a guarantor home loan and the pros and cons of asking your parents to help you buy a house.
+Find out more about the requirements for a guarantor home loan, including the pros and cons of asking your parents to help you buy a house.

 First Home Owners Grant